personalrobotics/prpy/README.md

 - `BlockDetector`
 - `ROCK`: Robust Object Constellation and Kinematic Pose

+### Underlying Servers

+To fill once we have come to a consensus on whether to launch all at start, etc.

 ### Common Perception Methods

 At this point, two methods are common to all perception routines.
 However, some routine-specific knowledge may be required to make them work.
+This is particularly reflected in the constructor for the perception module.

 - `DetectObjects(self, robot, **kw_args)`: This runs the perception method for all objects that the particular routine knows about.
 Typically, this information is specified